katiecampbs/Nurture/README.md

 ![Screenshot of Nurture website on different screen sizes to show the site is responsive](/assets/images/website-mockup.png)

+# UX

+The site's intended users are customers, who have an interest in health and wellbeing.
+In particular those who are looking for guidance in some way.
+The site is designed to be informative, while representing the values of brand.

+## User stories

+- As a user, I want to navigate this website with ease and simplicity
+- As a user, I want to find out more about health and wellness
+- As a user, I want to find out what I can do, to imrpove my own wellbeing
+- As a user, I want to find out more about the courses Nurture offer, so that I can make a decision about which course is best for me
+- As a user, I want to request full course details
+- As a user, I want to see other customers experiences using the courses, so that I know whether I can trust the brand
+- As a user, I want to be able to see Nurture's social media pages, so that I can find a community of like-minded people

+## Strategy

+The intent of the website is to deliver information regarding health and wellbeing to a customer, in a visually pleasing manner.This information will solve a problem for the user, such as the need to quit smoking, or find guidance on losing weight.
+The goal is the user requesting a brochure, and booking a course.

 The site was designed first in Balsamiq, which allowed for the layout to be loosely designed for different screen sizes beforehand

 ![Wireframe](/assets/images/wireframe-screenshot.png)